l-r/iamclean.org/README.md

 # iamclean.org

-I've decided to port this here for archival purposes.
+I've decided to port this here for archival purposes (2013).
 The website iamclean.org does not actually exist anymore.
+I've only pushed the Arduino code since the rest is plain vanilla PHP/XML.
 Please note, the code was written in 2007 (it's old!).

 ![Alt text](/finished.jpg "Optional title")